7 Gift Ideas for Graduates Under $15!

 7. Those with green thumbs will love this fun planter you can write on.

-Draw on it, express how you’re feeling, have a place to set your glasses, or just enjoy a unique way to display a plant – this little planter will be a cute addition to any studious graduates dorm room desk.
+Draw on it, express how you’re feeling, have a place to set your glasses, or just enjoy a unique way to display a plant!
+This little planter will be a cute addition to any studious graduate’s dorm room desk, and it can also double as a pencil holder!

 Hip Tip: Did you know that college students can score a FREE Amazon Prime membership for 6 months?!